C4.1 Confirm or exclude asthma

 If airflow limitation is fully or substantially reversible, (FEV1 response to bronchodilator>400ml), the patient should be treated as for asthma (British Thoracic Society 2008a, Hunter 2002)

-Asthma and COPD are usually easy to differentiate.
+Some patients may have coexisting COPD and asthma (Global Initiative for Asthma 2017).
 Asthma usually runs a more variable course and dates back to a younger age.
-Atopy is more common and the smoking history is often relatively light (eg, less than 15 pack-years).
+Atopy is more common and the smoking history is often relatively light (e.g., less than 15 pack-years).
 Airflow limitation in asthma is substantially, if not completely, reversible, either spontaneously or in response to treatment.
-By contrast, COPD tends to be progressive, with a late onset of symptoms and a moderately heavy smoking history (usually >15 pack-years) and the airflow obstruction is not completely reversible.
+By contrast, COPD tends to be progressive, with a late onset of symptoms and a heavier smoking history (usually >15 pack-years) and the airflow obstruction is not completely reversible.

 COPD patients with features of asthma should receive inhaled corticosteroid therapy (to treat the asthma component), as well as long-acting bronchodilators.
 LABA monotherapy should be avoided in patients who have a component of asthma (Global Initiative for Asthma 2017).< Prev Next >